 In May 2014, the Financial Accounting Standards Board (the "FASB") issued ASU 2014-09, Revenue from Contracts with Customers.
 This ASU provides a framework for revenue recognition that replaces most existing GAAP revenue recognition guidance when it becomes effective.
 We have an option to use either a retrospective approach or a cumulative effect adjustment approach to implement the guidance.
 The new standard is effective for us on July 1, 2018, with early adoption permitted.
-We are currently evaluating the impact of this guidance on our financial statements, and have not yet selected a transition approach.
-We plan on adopting effective July 1, 2018.
+We plan on adopting effective July 1, 2018, and are currently reviewing our revenue streams as they relate to this guidance.
+We are still assessing the overall impact this guidance will have on our consolidated financial statements and financial statement disclosures.